Cheeseburger Nebula (NGC 7026)

 History

-The planetary nebula NGC 7026 was discovered on 6th July 1873 by the American astronomer Sherburne Burnham and independently on 18 November 1880 by the British astronomer Ralph Copeland.
-J. L. E. Dreyer described it in his 1888 NGC catalog as «a fairly bright planetary nebula with two cores.» [196, 313]
+The planetary nebula NGC 7026 was discovered on July 6, 1873, by the American astronomer Sherbourne Burnham using a 6" Clark refractor.
+Independently, it was also discovered on November 18, 1880, by the British astronomer Ralph Copeland through visual spectroscopy with a 6.1" refractor at the Dun Echt Observatory in Scotland.
+J. L. E. Dreyer described the nebula in his 1888 NGC catalog as a "fairly bright planetary nebula with two nuclei."
+[196, 313]

 Physical Properties